vansh-goel/music_cli/README.md

 # Music_CLI
-This is a mini bash script to play music using ytfzf as the sorce and cava as music visualizer
+This is a mini bash script to play music using ytfzf as the source and cava as music visualizer

 ## Dependencies
 - [Cava](https://aur.archlinux.org/packages/cava)